SolidMVC/general-information/SolidMVC coding standard.md

 3. We should never check for blog_id or ext_code in the model itself, unless that is a must (i.e. for observer to list data for current blog and extension, or to attach related output in desired language by i.e. item_sku).
 The only unique identifier there is should be that database table PRIMARY_KEY (id).
 And it is recommended in all these cases to pass that data via param.
 4. There should be no 'public function getTranslatedDropdownOptionsByPartnerId($paramPartnerId = -1, ...) methods in classes - partner id (or id's array) should always go as a first parameter in main drop-down method, i.e. public function getTranslatedDropdownOptions($paramPartnerId = -1, ...)

-BCNF DATABASE STANDART NOTES:
+**BCNF DATABASE STANDARD NOTES:**
-1. Even if we can theoretically fit additional fiels of X table into separate table as rows, WE DON'T DO that, unless that is i.e. "attribute" which values can be defined and used multiple times and it is can have more than 20 fields of that type (i.e. attributes).
+1. Even if we can theoretically fit additional fields of X table into separate table as rows, WE DON'T DO that, unless that is i.e. "attribute" which values can be defined and used multiple times and it is can have more than 20 fields of that type (i.e. attributes).
 So that's wy in customers or orders tables we have so many columns, but that allows us to keep the database much more easier to read and understand even for beginner developers.

-ARCHITECTURAL DECISIONS:
+**ARCHITECTURAL DECISIONS:**
 1. in front-end, Font-Awesome should be always loaded by default from the plugin after install / demo import, as if we load it from the theme, after theme's update it will fail to keep up with FA version, and the images won't be loaded, and our goal is to give the best possible view from start that is easiest to start.

 ## **General notes of S.O.L.I.D.
-MVC coding standards for begginers**
+MVC coding standards for beginners**

 Here are the basic S.O.L.I.D.
-MVC coding standards for begginers to follow
+MVC coding standards for beginners to follow

 ### 1. HTML: